irgoncalves/aws-signing-for-owasp-zap/README.md

 # aws-signing-for-owasp-zap

 aws-signing-for-owasp-zap is a Help Add-On Script for OWASP Zed Attack Proxy.
 It signs all requests for AWS.
+Currently also available at the official 'ZAP Community-scripts' repository.

 ### Prerequisites